eclipse-archived/codewind-docs/docs/_documentations/troubleshooting.md

 0.2.0: Issue still present
 -->
 ## Codewind Che extension loses connectivity to the Codewind pod
 The Codewind Che extension might lose connectivity to the Codewind pod during a Lagom or Swift project build if you have multiple projects in the workspace for each runtime type.
-When this issue occurs, the project tree says **Disconnected** and loses the projects tree.
+When this issue occurs, the project tree says **Disconnected**.

 **Workaround:** Refresh the projects list to have the tree repopulate.
 If the issue persists, refresh the webpage.